notacodebro/LTRMPL-1201/task1/task1.md

 ## Step 2 - Add Loopbacks, Configure Area backbone area

-In this task you will add a loopback to each router except for sr-p001.
+In this step you will add a loopback to each router except for sr-p001.
 The loopback is critical for both underlay and overlay control and dataplane operations.

 1. Configure loopbacks